obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 ### Done

+- [x] IrScope 'Freeze' to make readonly when popped from builder stack and included in Ir-model.
+- [x] Type: Template
+- [x] Function: Template
 - [x] Type: base type (enum/struct/value).
 - [x] Syntax: serialze Syntax model into Maja code.
 Should be the exact same as source.
 - [x] Diagnostics: Generate compiler warning for `##` comments